High-Key and Low-Key: Compressing the Tonal Scale for Mood

 How shifting a monochrome scene into the bright or dark end of the tonal scale sets mood, and the metering and lighting each approach demands.

-A black-and-white print carries no colour to signal feeling, so mood rests largely on where the tones sit.
-Deliberately collecting a scene into the light end or the dark end of the scale is a decision made before the shutter opens, not a correction made later.
-High-key and low-key are the two extremes of that choice, and each places specific demands on lighting and exposure.
+A black-and-white print carries no colour to signal feeling, so mood rests on where the tones sit.
+Collecting a scene into the light end or the dark end of the scale is a decision made before the shutter opens, then carried through development and printing.
+High-key and low-key are the two extremes of that choice, and each places specific demands on metering, lighting, film selection and grade.

 Reading the Scale